emberjs/rfcs/text/0628-prettier.md

 the blueprints provided by `ember-cli`, `ember-source`, and `ember-data` will be updated to ensure that they satisfy these new linting rules requirements.

+In order to ensure blueprint output follows each individual projects custom stylistic linting settings as much as possible.
+The following will be updated to run `lint:fix` (when available) after their existing functionality:

+* `ember generate`
+* `ember init`
+* `ember-cli-update`

 #### `package.json` scripts

 The `app` and `addon` blueprints will be updated to add the following